arktos65/MidiArpeggiator/README.md

 # MidiArpeggiator

-This project is based on https://github.com/raszhivin/arpeggio2 and has been refactored for PlatformIO and run on an Arduino Uno microcontroller.
+This project is based on https://github.com/raszhivin/arpeggio2 and has been refactored for PlatformIO and run on an Arduino Nano microcontroller.

 Hardware Requirements:

-- Arduino Uno R3 microcontroller
+- Arduino Nano microcontroller
 - Parts list: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e3a21f7d7d

 Software Requirements: